 - 1. Equipment for CO2 storage system such as compressors, coolers, separators, and dryers is to be located in a dedicated space or compartment. - 2.
-Spaces where CO2 liquefaction system or piping systems are arranged which are located below deck or where access from the open deck is not provided, are to be fitted with a mechanical ventilation system designed to take exhaust air from the bottom of the space and to be sized to provide at least 30 air changes per hour. - 3.
-Devices for continuously monitoring of CO2 accumulation is to be installed in spaces or compartment where CO2 liquefaction system or piping systems pass. - 4.
-It should be provided to monitor the purity of collected CO2 as possible.
+Spaces where CO2 storage system or piping systems are arranged are to be fitted with an extraction type of mechanical ventilation system designed to take air from the bottom of the space and to be sized to provide at least 6 air changes per hour.
+(2024) - 3.
+Enclosed spaces where CO2 liquefaction systems with flammable refrigerant are arranged are to be fitted with an extraction type of mechanical ventilation system capable of at least 30 air changes per hour.
+But, the capacity of ventilation system may be adjusted depending on the risk assessment in 302.
+(2024) - 4.
+Where the spaces or compartments arranged CO2 liquefaction system with flammable refrigerant are to be regarded as hazardous spaces, electric equipment installed in the spaces or compartments are to be complied with Pt 6, Ch1, Sec 1 of the Rules for the Classification of Steel Ships (2024)

+- 5. Devices for continuously monitoring of CO2 accumulation is to be installed in spaces or compartment where CO2 liquefaction system or piping systems pass. - 6.
+It should be provided to monitor the purity of collected CO2 as possible. - 7.
+CO2 storage tank and piping systems are to satisfy Pt 7, Ch 5, 1721. and 1722. of Rules for the Classification of Steel Ships.
+(2024)